 If the identified IMET is not in a California WFO, the IMET request will be edited to add a Name Request and placed up to NICC who will place the request to the appropriate GACC.
+The request shall include the Standard equipment: Laptop computer, printer, cellular phone.
+Four-wheel drive SUV, Pickup, or similar rental vehicle authorized.

-The following list designates which California GACC will status and dispatch personnel for the California W FOs.
+The following list designates which California GACC will status and dispatch personnel for the California WFOs.
 Status can be maintained available/Local until requested to reduce work: